OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 #### Signing the Transmission Object

 A Transmission Response must be signed by the DSP.
-This signature relies on the same cryptographic algorithm as the other signatures in Prebid SSO (ECDSA NIST P-256):
+This signature relies on the same cryptographic algorithm as the other signatures in PAF (ECDSA NIST P-256):

 * Build a UTF-8 string from the data of the Transmission Request (see below);